zouyingcao/PGPO/README.md

 - [25/02/17] The PGPO code is released, including the dataset, benchmark, and training implementations.

 > [!IMPORTANT]
-> We welcome discussions for supporting more models using FastChat.
+> We welcome discussions about supporting more models using FastChat.

 ## Installation